microsoft/windows-ai-studio-templates/configs/mistral-7b/README.md

 ### Deploy the Inference Endpoint
 If you wish to revise the inference code or reload the inference model, please execute the `AI Toolkit: Deploy for inference` command.
 This will synchronize your latest code with Azure Container App and restart the replica.

 Once deployment is successfully completed, you can access the inference API by clicking on the "*Go to Inference Endpoint*" button displayed in the VSCode notification.
-Alternatively, the web API endpoint can be found under `ACA_APP_ENDPOINT` in `./infra/inference.config.json` and in the output panel.
+Or, the web API endpoint can be found under `ACA_APP_ENDPOINT` in `./infra/inference.config.json` and in the output panel.
 You are now ready to evaluate the model using this endpoint.

 ### Advanced usage
 For more information on remote development with AI Toolkit, refer to the [Fine-Tuning models remotely](https://aka.ms/ai-toolkit/remote-provision) and [Inferencing with the fine-tuned model](https://aka.ms/ai-toolkit/remote-inference) documentation.